Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 Container repositioning can occur at three major scales, depending on the nature of the container flow imbalances.
 Each of these scales involves specific repositioning strategies:

-• Local (empty interchange).
+- Local (empty interchange).
 It occurs regularly as containers are reshuffled between locations where they are emptied and those where they are filled.
 They are of short duration with limited use of storage facilities since containers are simply in a queue at the consignee or the consigner, especially if the same freight distributor manages them.
-The availability of chassis compounds this problem.
+The availability of chassis may exacerbate this problem.

-• Regional (intermodal repositioning).
+- Regional (intermodal repositioning).
 Involves industrial and consumption regions with imbalances, often the outcome of economic specialization.
 For instance, a metropolitan area having a marked service function may be a net importer of containers.
-In contrast, a nearby area may have a manufacturing specialization, implying the status of a net exporter.
+In contrast, a nearby area may have a manufacturing specialization, indicating its status as a net exporter.
 The matter then becomes repositioning the surplus containers from one part of the region to another.
-This may involve a longer time period due to the scale and scope of repositioning and often requires specialized storage facilities.
+Due to the scale and scope of repositioning, this may involve a longer time period and often requires specialized storage facilities.
 This scale offers freight forwarders opportunities to establish strategies such as dedicated empty container flows and storage depots (or inland ports) at suitable locations.
 However, locating empty depots near port facilities consumes valuable real estate.

-• International (overseas repositioning).
+- International (overseas repositioning).
 It results from systematic macroeconomic imbalances between trade partners, as exemplified by China and the United States.
 Such a repositioning scale is the most costly and time-consuming as it ties up substantial storage capacity in proportion to the trade imbalance.
-Significant inland freight distribution capacities are also wasted since long-distance trade, especially concerning manufactured goods, tends to involve a wide array of destinations in a national economy.
+Significant inland freight distribution capacities are also wasted, as long-distance trade, especially for manufactured goods, tends to involve a wide array of destinations within a national economy.
 This is paradoxical as maritime container shipping capacity will be readily available for global repositioning.
 Still, high inland freight transport costs could limit the number of empty containers reaching the vicinity of a container port.
-It may even force an oversupply of containers as the trade partner with a net deficit of containers (exporter) may find it more convenient to manufacture new containers than to reposition existing units, which disrupts the container leasing market.
+It may even lead to an oversupply of containers, as the trade partner with a net deficit of containers (the exporter) may find it more convenient to manufacture new containers than to reposition existing units, which disrupts the container leasing market.

 Empty container repositioning costs are multiple and include handling and transshipping at the terminal, chassis location for drayage, empty warehousing while waiting to be repositioned, inland repositioning by rail or trucking toward a maritime terminal, and maritime repositioning.
 An empty container takes the same amount of space in a truck, railcar, or containership slot as a full container.
-Shipping companies spend, on average, $110 billion per year in managing their container assets (purchase, maintenance, repairs), of which $16 billion is for the repositioning of empties.
-This means repositioning accounts for 15% of the operational costs of container assets.
-To cover these costs, shipping companies charge higher freight rates on the ‘full’ leg and lower rates on the backhaul.
+Repositioning accounts for 15% of the operational costs of container assets.
+To cover these costs, shipping companies charge higher freight rates on the inbound leg and lower rates on the backhaul.
 These freight rate practices are thus an important factor in the shipping costs toward developing countries in Africa, Asia, and the Caribbean.
 The outcome is higher costs for imported goods, which is economically damaging for low-income countries.

 Within large commercial gateways, containerized distribution, and empty repositioning are facing numerous challenges:

-The fundamental reason behind the repositioning of a container is the search for cargo to ensure the continuity of paid movements.
+The primary reason behind repositioning a container is to secure cargo, ensuring the continuity of paid movements.
 A container is an asset whose usage level is linked with profit, and it must continuously be in circulation.
 Its velocity involves higher turnover rates, and three main options are available to promote this velocity:

-• Improve the efficiency of existing cargo rotation with a better link between import and export activities by synchronizing flows.
+- Enhance the efficiency of existing cargo rotation by establishing a more seamless connection between import and export activities through synchronized flows.
 Instead of returning directly to the rail or maritime terminal, an empty container can be brought immediately to an export location to be loaded.
 However, an asymmetry between import and export-based logistics makes this a difficult proposition.

-• Develop an export market taking advantage of filling empty containers with new cargo, notably commodities.
-This can imply various strategies such as substitution from bulk to containers or setting up consolidation centers enabling the regrouping of small cargo batches into container loads.
-This particularly benefits small companies and enables them to access new global markets.
+- Develop an export market taking advantage of filling empty containers with new cargo, notably commodities.
+This can imply various strategies, such as substituting bulk shipments for containers or establishing consolidation centers, which enable the regrouping of small cargo batches into container loads.
+This particularly benefits small companies, enabling them to access new global markets.

 The case of the United States is particularly telling.
-For every 100 containers entering the country, half will be repositioned empty to foreign markets.
+Half of every 100 containers entering the country will be repositioned empty to foreign markets.
 Of the 50 remaining, most return empty to port terminals awaiting export cargo to become available.
-The empty container is picked up from the port terminal and taken to a distribution center to return to the terminal once loaded.
-Only 5 of the 50 containers will be loaded with export cargo shortly after being unloaded of import cargo without coming back empty first to the maritime terminal.
-Cargo rotation appears as a simple repositioning strategy but requires fairly complex coordination.
+The empty container is picked up from the port terminal and taken to a distribution center, where it is returned to the terminal once loaded.
+Only 5 of the 50 containers will be loaded with export cargo shortly after being unloaded of import cargo, without coming back empty first to the maritime terminal.
+Cargo rotation appears to be a simple repositioning strategy, but it requires fairly complex coordination.
 It can take place if import and export activities are located nearby, thus enabling quick rotation.
 Otherwise, an intermediary stage implying the usage of an empty container depot is required.
 Thus, cargo rotation is an operational process for repositioning that can be supported by empty container depots, which are physical infrastructures.
-Those two elements require a management system where actors involved in supply chains interact to combine mobility needs and the availability of containers.
+Those two elements require a management system that enables actors involved in supply chains to interact and combine their mobility needs with the availability of containers.

 5. The Digitalization of Containers